quantiacs/documentation/en/source/user_guide/code.md

 # Code organization

-Here are some notes about the code organization.
-In the root of jupyter, you will find:

-- `strategy.ipynb` - place your strategy code here.
-Please optimize the final version of your code before submitting it.
-Parts with useless code affect the calculation time and, finally, testing time.
-A separate jupyter notebook is more suitable for experiments (for instance,`research.ipynb`).
+When you work inside the Quantiacs Jupyter environment you will have access to a root directory with several files.
+The most important are:

+- **strategy.ipynb** - this file contains your strategy for submission.
+We recommend using a separate instance of a jupyter notebook (which you can call for example research.ipynb) for research.
+Once you are ready to submit, you should remove unnecessary components and submit the optimized version in the strategy.ipynb file.

-- `init.ipynb` - one can use it for additional dependencies of your strategy.
+- **init.ipynb** - this file can be used for the additional dependencies of your strategy, like keras or sklearn.
-(e.g., keras or sklearn).
-With a step-by-step calculation, this notebook will only run once to prepare the environment before launch `strategy.ipynb`.

-- `precheck.ipynb` - allows you to pre-check your strategy.
+- **precheck.ipynb** - this file allows you to pre-check your strategy.
 We advise you to run this notebook before submitting and fix all ERROR and WARNING cases.
-Solving `precheck.ipynb` is much faster than a day-to-day strategy test when submitting to a competition.